 Day 2: Warwick – Leamington Spa – Coventry – Birmingham

 We had two options: either take the bus at 9:10 or the next at 10:10.
 Buses are not frequent on a Sunday, and I thought that it would be better to arrive a bit early than later on when it would be more crowded!

 9:30 Warwick Castle

 By that time we had arrived at the castle after wandering for a while in the empty streets of Warwick.
 We waited until 10:00 to enter the castle.
 The place exceeded my expectations!
 Definitely, a whole day is needed to explore every detail of it!
 I initially had planned 2-3 hours, but we stayed there until 14:15 and yet we could spend more time there.
-We could have lunch, watch more shows, go to one of the free tours of the castle, go up to the boathouse or go the Dungeons (although not included in the ticket).
-What we did, was to visit castle’s interior, walk in its grounds and watch a couple of shows.
+We could have lunch, watch more shows, go to one of the free tours of the castle, go up to the boathouse or go to the Dungeons (although not included in the ticket).
+What we did, was to visit the castle’s interior, walk around its grounds and watch a couple of shows.

 Since we just missed the bus, we decided to have lunch at Warwick until the next bus!
 The streets were also filled with people as there was a folk festival for the weekend.
 Just before living we decided to visit the Market Hall Museum.

 We were at the bus stop in time to go to our next destination for the day.

 What a lovely small town!
 We decided to spend an hour there (until the next bus).
 We also had the option of leaving after two hours, but we said we would only do that if we find something interesting to do!
 Well, what we did here was walk in the Jephson Gardens for half an hour.
 The gardens and the River Leam passing by were so beautiful!
 After approximately half an hour we went to find some water.
 Luckily, we just in time before the Sunday closing time.
 That’s 4:30 pm for them.
 After that, we headed back to the bus stop.

 That was our last bus ride for the day with destination Coventry.